cgkineo/adapt-navigationLogo/README.md

 ## Settings overview

 The image displays with minimal padding by default or can be configured to fill the navigation bar height.
 For mobile, an alternative, mobile-friendly image can be specified or the logo can be hidden entirely.
-The logo can be shown on the menu, on specific pages, or everywhere.
+The logo can be shown on the menu, on specific pages, or everywhere as default.

 ## Attributes